When Should You Worry About Doggy Diarrhea?

 A single bout of diarrhea is generally not a cause for concern.
 In fact, many acute diarrhea cases will resolve on their own or with basic home care in one to two days.
 If your dog had one somewhat soft stool but is otherwise playful and eating normally, you can wait to see what the next bowel movement looks like before taking further action.

-You don’t want to let diarrhea persist beyond two episodes if your dog has a preexisting health problem such as diabetes, kidney disease or Addison’s disease; is very young; is a very small or toy breed dog; or is well into his senior years.
+You don’t want to let diarrhea persist beyond two episodes if your dog has a preexisting health problem such as diabetes, kidney disease or Addison’s disease; is very young; is a very small or toy breed dog; or is well into his or her senior years.
 These dogs can quickly succumb to dehydration, so you’ll want to notify your veterinarian right away.

-You’ll also want to have your dog examined by a veterinarian if diarrhea lasts for more than two days or if he has other symptoms along with the diarrhea.
+You’ll also want to have your dog examined by a veterinarian if diarrhea lasts for more than two days or if he or she has other symptoms along with the diarrhea.
 Dehydration and a host of other complications associated with diarrhea can occur quickly.